How to Build a Creative Messaging Strategy Across Channels

 Difference Between Creative Messaging and Positioning

-These terms are sometimes used interchangeably, but they actually mean different things.
+These terms are sometimes used interchangeably, but they actually have distinct meanings.
+Here’s how positioning vs. messaging compares:

-• Messaging: It’s the articulation of your brand promise and positioning.
-It has an external focus, which means it’s designed to be consumed and appreciated by your target audience.
+• Messaging: It articulates the brand promise and positioning.
+It has an external focus, which means it’s designed to be consumed and appreciated by the target audience.
+Before a business can craft a compelling brand story (brand messaging), it must first define its market position.

 Why are Brands Moving Towards Creative Messaging?